 It goes beyond joblessness and poverty.
 The battle is as much ideological as it is economic; there’s a practised propaganda machine that the Nigerian government has yet found no answers for.
 The original Biafra was famously adept at spin, hiring a small but supremely effective Geneva-based American PR firm to support what famous intellectuals like Chinua Achebe were doing as ambassadors and spokesmen for the cause.
 The battle for the hearts and minds of the susceptible is the hardest war to fight, as we’ve learnt from recent dealings with Boko Haram.

-“I led proudly the first [uprising], I don’t think a second one is necessary, otherwise the dead would have been to no avail, it would all have been in vain,” Odumegwu Ojukwu.
 The Nigerian government would do well to pay attention to Soyinka’s advice: “Ask what are those things we can do to make you content, to make you feel part of this entity (Nigeria)… what can we do to make them feel that they belong and are not alienated.
 Listen to some other Biafrans and ask them why they want to stay.
 But, don’t go around saying ‘the sovereignty of this country is indivisible, this won’t happen under my watch, it is not negotiable’.
 That type of language would only make matters worse.”